gear

 Womb With a View

-This is my apartment studio: 100 square feet of embryonic gestation, mad science, and furious fingering.
-At its hub is a Universal Audio Apollo 8 interface (and Satellite OCTO) connected via optical Thunderbolt to a 2016 iMac Retina 5K running Logic Pro X. Here, I produce everything from original music to voiceovers to podcasts to witty tweets.
-The desk on the left provides a relatively peaceful place to write, and the room is dampened with Auralex tiles.
-Not a single neighborly complaint in nearly 15 years.
-Outboard gear pictured includes the following, though since I now do most of my processing “in the box” (scroll down to the Plug-Ins section), I don’t use the greyed items anymore:
+My apartment studio: 100 square feet of embryonic gestation, mad science, and furious fingering.
+At its hub is a Universal Audio Apollo 8 interface (+ Satellite OCTO) connected via optical Thunderbolt to a 2019 iMac Retina 5K running Logic Pro X. Here, I produce everything from original music to voiceovers to podcasts.
+The room is dampened with Auralex tiles.
+Outboard gear includes the following, though I don’t use the greyed items anymore since I do most processing “in the box”:

 • Universal Audio Apollo 8 Thunderbolt + OCTO • PreSonus Eureka mic preamp